 Here at Science World, we are proud to work with local artists who are interested in and inspired by science.
 Our art displays showcase different works of art within our false creek facility.
 Recent displays have included art work by Peter Holmes, Sharon Kallis, Michael Hall, Chris Waind and a group of art students from Emily Carr University.
 We also host an annual display of the Nikon Small World Photomicrography Contest winners.

-On Display April 5–May 13
+On Display April 4–September 3, 2018

 Drs James Till and Ernest McCulloch were two Canadian scientists who pioneered the field of stem cell research with the discovery of a method to detect cells able to restore blood production in transplanted irradiated mice.
 This finding prompted the later identification of cells able to regenerate other tissues, including skin, muscle and brain.
 This has led to advances in research and treatment of cancer.